pulumi/docs/content/docs/guides/crosswalk/kubernetes/identity.md

 ## Create an IAM Role for Admins

-Create an admin role in AWS and attach EKS admin policies to the role.
+Create an admin role in AWS that assumes the AWS account caller, and attach EKS admin policies to the role.
 This role will be mapped into the [`system:masters`][k8s-sys-masters] group in Kubernetes RBAC.

 ```typescript